Annibadakh/CSI-Assignment4/README.md

     ```sh
     npm start
     ```
-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:5173`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.

-## Acknowledgements

-Special thanks to the GreatStack YouTube Channel for their invaluable tutorials and guidance.